lucidworks/lucidworks-view/docs/HowToStyleSearchUI.md

   Edit [`_settings.scss`](../client/assets/scss/_settings.scss) to customize stylesheet settings such as colors and markup.
 You can also turn off the styling of any SaSS component in this file.

-  This file also contains settings for Tiara-specific customizations such as the look and feel of the search box type-ahead.
+  This file also contains settings for View-specific customizations such as the look and feel of the search box type-ahead.

 ## Advanced Styling

-Tiara uses Foundation for Apps, a SaSS framework and AngularJs library for creating UIs.
+View uses Foundation for Apps, a SaSS framework and AngularJs library for creating UIs.
 It provides layout components and an easy way to utilize state routing.
 It is also mobile-compatible and enables touch gestures for tablets or phones.

 The Foundation for Apps docs are here: